 - Wasting at the back – likely to be trapezius

-- Deformity over the clavicle – suggests previous fracture
+- Deformity over the middle of the clavicle – suggests previous fracture

-- Generalised swelling – probably caused by effusion
+- Generalised swelling – most likely caused by effusion

 - ‘Winged scapula’ – asking the patient to push against a wall can exaggerate this.
 It is where the scapula is abnormally laterally rotated.
 It is the result of a lesion of the long thoracic nerve, or of the muscle this nerve supplies – serratus anterior.